legal resources necessary to hold negligent facilities accountable.

 The survey team reviewed the Post-Fall Management Form dated August 5, 2017, that revealed the root cause of the resident’s fall.
 The document shows that the resident had “leaned forward in the lap cushion was not in place on the wheelchair.
 The form documents [that the resident] was sitting in the wheelchair without a lap cushion or staff supervision, leaned forward and fell out of the wheelchair.
 The staff is now to ensure the lap cushion is in place until a staff [member] is seated next to [the resident] and ready to feed her.”

 Was your loved one injured or died prematurely while living at Fair Havens Christian Village?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Macon County victims of mistreatment living in long-term facilities including nursing homes in Decatur.
+Our network of attorneys fights aggressively on behalf of Macon County victims of mistreatment living in long-term facilities including nursing homes in Decatur.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved one harm, injury, or premature death.
 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.